Skip to content

 ➡ Finasteride is an oral medication used for reversing hair loss that works by inhibiting the production of male pattern baldness hormone called dihydrotestosterone (DHT).

 ➡ As Finasteride is an oral medication, it has a chance of creating certain rare side effects.
-But just like its effectiveness, its side effects depend on continuously using it.
+However, just like its effectiveness, its side effects depend on continuous use.

 ➡ Various studies over the years show that all side effects of Finasteride fade away when you stop using the medication, leave no permanent effect, and are extremely rare.